tsaridas/iptv-stremio/README.md

 - Configurable channel filtering based on languages, countries, and categories
 - Caching mechanism for improved performance

-## Installation

-1. Install the addon in Stremio by adding the following URL: `https://your-addon-url.com/manifest.json`
-2. Configure the addon settings if needed (see Environment Variables section)

 ## Environment Variables

 The following environment variables can be used to configure the addon: